 Jungle justice is the concept and act of disregarding the rule of law and taking matters into one’s hands; more clearly put, it is the act of handing suspected criminals over to the hands and mercy of an angry mob.
 Two wrongs don’t make a right, not now, not ever.
 At least every criminal in the law court is considered innocent till proven guilty.
 With the increasing rate of jungle justice, it is feared that people will begin to see life as nothing to be preserved.
 Has jungle justice reduced the level of crimes perpetuated in the community?
 The answer is no; it never will.
-As matter of truth, burning and gruesomely degrading human beings is a greater evil; it is an outright violation of human rights.
+As a matter of truth, burning and gruesomely degrading human beings is a greater evil; it is an outright violation of human rights.
 Jungle justice reduces human life and dignity to zero and this is why some people can afford to call Africans barbarians.

 The sadly amazing part of this barbaric act is that people seem to be entertained by it.
 I’ve often wondered, if we can have people around such scenes, taking pictures and making videos, why is it that hard to have people who would vehemently refuse the act being done.
-Perhaps they try to get weak or rather scared for their own lives.
+Perhaps they try but get weak or rather scared for their own lives.
 In some occasions, the police force are involved but the opposite response was gotten.
 They act lackadaisical over the matter, sometimes even supporting the mob or the worst kind, becoming the lead characters in the madness.
 In any case I believe it will do everybody a whole lot of good if there was a sort of regulation of what goes into the media; seems to be doing more harm than good.
 It corrupts more than it ‘supposedly’ deters people.

 A while ago, the world frowned at the xenophobic attacks in South Africa.
 It is not far from the culture of jungle justice, “since they can’t do anything about it, let’s do it ourselves, our own crude way”.
 Generally speaking, mob justice is the trait of a people with long deprivation of justice; it shows a fault in the legal/justice system of Africa.
 Call it distraction, or simply nonchalance, but the leaders of some African nations have succeeded in sowing gross distrust in the lives and minds of her citizens, by denying them justice.
 There is a clear problem of lack of confidence and trust in the government and governance of the leaders.
 If you were sure that the man who stole from you or committed a crime against you will be duly penalized regardless of (political) influence or affluence, mob justice will virtually not be birthed in the system.
 People will firmly have the justice systems as their back ups.
 Efforts are being made to reduce or abolish capital punishments but some others are busy burning and publicly dehumanizing others.
 It is indeed despicable.